 Each Shopify theme comes with customizable sections that allow you to feature different items on your site.
 Depending on your type of store (ie. small vs large inventory) you may want to look at a couple of different themes to see which one has the sections that compliment your store best.
 To get the most out of your theme make sure you familiarize yourself with the different sections available to you and add (and remove!) the ones that make the most sense for your store.

 - Featured Collections

 Collections are an easy way to group and feature similar products on your site.
-To make the browsing experience more enjoyable for your customers it makes sense to group similar items such as all women’s shirts or all men’s pants.
+Whether you are using Shopify as the interface of your dropshipping business or affiliate marketing, in order to make the browsing experience more enjoyable for your customers, it is better to group similar items together such as all women’s shirts or all men’s pants.
 Once you have done the setup process of categorizing your products, utilize Shopify’s “Featured Collection” section to spotlight the products you would like your customers to see right away.

 When browsing the web, have you ever noticed the little icon that shows up when you have a tab open?
 This is called a Favicon.
 It is a quick way to get your brand across to your customers as well as a simple way for customers at a glance to see which tab belongs to your store.
 Most companies choose to use a smaller or pared-down version of their logo as their favicon.
 Uploading a favicon is an easy way to give your site a professional finish and Shopify makes it easy to upload it in your theme’s settings!

 Help build credibility in your brand by ensuring all relevant social media accounts are linked in the footer of your site.
 Adding links to your company’s Facebook page, Instagram, and Twitter account are easy ways to help your customers get a bigger picture view of your company and help them solidify their choice in shopping with you.